clue/docker-archeologit/README.md

 This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/clue/archeologit/), so there's no setup required.
-Using this image for the first time will download it automatically.
+Using this image for the first time will start a download.
 Further runs will be immediate, as the image will be cached locally.

 The recommended way to run this container looks like this: